LPCIC/coq-elpi/README.md

 [Homepage](https://lpcic.github.io/coq-elpi-www/) with tutorials (thanks to [jscoq](https://github.com/ejgallego/jscoq)).

+This software is beta quality, it works but it has rough edges.

 ## What is ELPI
 [ELPI](https://github.com/LPCIC/elpi) provides an easy-to-embed implementation of λProlog, a programming language well suited to